jakub-stejskal/chord1x/README.md

 * migration - create ability to migrate song from other page for user
   * in userspace, i.e. javascript..?
   * this is case for research
-* login - gmail, fb, twitter login .. user accounts
-  * pobly start just with email + pass (yes we need it for the next feature)

-* songbook - create simple object for users songbook (probably only one per user now..)
-  * it will contain references to songs user adds to his songbook

 * suggestions - create simple field in users profile where other people can put name or link to a song as suggestion